March 18, 2026

 • Smooth onboarding reduces scope creep, miscommunication, and change requests that erode your margins

 Put simply: your onboarding process is the highest-leverage point in your client relationship.
 It sets the tone for everything that follows.
+Every dollar you invest in systematizing onboarding pays back multiples through reduced churn, increased expansion revenue, and organic referrals that cost you nothing to acquire.

 The Five Stages of an Exceptional AI Agency Onboarding